Wormhole Essentials:

 - unlike stargates & Ansiblexes, you can jump wormholes with a weapons (combat) timer

-- the sentence beginning “This wormhole seems to lead" narrows down the destination:
+- the top sentences are irrelevant. the sentence beginning “This wormhole seems to lead" narrows down the destination:

 - plain "unknown" space is class 1-3 JS, “dangerous unknown" is C4 or C5, and “deadly unknown" is C6

-- High/Low/Null Security is KS, "Triglavian" is Pochven and Thera is Thera
+- "high/low/null" security is KS, "Triglavian" is Pochven and Thera is Thera

 - if you're not currently inside a C1, you can differentiate C1 from C2/3; if the last sentence says "up to medium ships" will fit, it's a C1